Connecticut State Forests - Seedling Letterbox Series Clues for Pootatuck State Forest

 Today, the Forest is managed for sawtimber, firewood, and wildlife habitat, as well as recreational activities such as hiking, hunting, birdwatching, snowmobiling, and cross-country skiing.

-Description: The letterbox is along the access road in the main block of the Forest.
-Estimated time for round trip hike from the parking area is 2 hours.
+Description: The letterbox is along a trail in the Red Pine Block of the Forest.
+If you follow the clues, the estimated time for a round-trip hike from the parking area is 20 minutes and you will travel almost half a mile (0.5 mile).

 Learn more, earn a patch: Your walk has taken you through a State Forest that benefited greatly from the activities of the Civilian Conservation Corps.
 While the CCC did tremendous work, many of their improvements have exceeded their useful life and must be refurbished if we are to keep them in good shape for future generations.
 For example, recent maintenance on the Fire Road included the spreading of 500 tons of gravel, and replacing deteriorating culverts and bridges.